As an Amazon Associate we earn from qualifying purchases.

 Why I’m Making a Blue Raspberry White Claw Cocktail Recipe with Rum

 White claws are not a serious drink, but they are bubbly fun party drinks.
-We wanted to accent this fun spirit forward with a visually striking “candy” throwback cocktail.
+I wanted to accent this fun spirit forward with a visually striking “candy” throwback cocktail.

 If you grew up in the 90s and early 2000s, you definitely remember “sour blue raspberry” everything.
 I don’t know who decided raspberry-flavored candies should be blue, but it has been a candy hallmark ever since.